 Like most London test centres, the Wood Green Test Centre is in a built-up residential area, which at the wrong time can be heavy with traffic.
 If you’ve got your test around a busy time, the school rush, or rush hour, it’s likely your examiner will take you off onto quieter roads to avoid getting stuck in traffic.
 These tend to be the narrow backstreets, which your instructor will help you master.

 The A105 is also a possibility on your test, lying not far from the test centre.
 It’s probably the most complex road you’ll face unless your examiner takes you further afield.
 Pay attention to the 20 mph zones, the box junctions, and the buses.
 Your instructor will make sure you’ve had some practice on it, so come the test you’ll be ready.
 Just remember to stay relaxed, and try not to panic if you think you’ve made a mistake.
 You’ll do great!

-We offer both manual and automatic driving lessons in Islington, so take your pick!
+Its your choice whether you want to learn in manual or have automatic driving lessons in Islington, so take your pick!

 An automatic driving licence will only qualify you to drive automatic cars, whereas a manual licence will qualify you to drive either transmission.
 Automatic lessons also tend to be pricier, but since there’s less to learn in a manual, you may end up passing faster.